HKRamsden/ERAUPolyVerif/README.md

     - Write note template for Polyverif research
     - Create tutorial for rendering in Blender

-- Sprint 2: 1 October - 10 October, In progress
+- Sprint 2: 1 October - 10 October, Complete
+  - Due to Hurricane Milton and significant power loss, tasks in this sprint were significantly shortened.
   - Managerial:
-    - Become familiarized with equipment in Micaplex (to do)
-    - Determine Roles (done)
+    - Determine Roles
-    - Get in contact with other Polyverif teams (in progress)
+    - Get in contact with other Polyverif teams
+    - Create Video Demo of Campus
+    - Meet With Dr. Akbas for Polyverif Contact Information

+- Sprint 3: 15 October - 24 October, In Progress
+  - Managerial
-    - Determine beginning Scenario within the intersection (in progress)
+    - Determine the beginning scenario within the intersection
+    - Become familiarized with equipment in Micaplex
-    - Project Presentation (in progress)
+    - Project Presentation
+    - Peer Evaluations
-  - Documentation:
+  - Documentation
-    - Create video demo of ERAU campus model (in progress)
-    - Upload video demo to YouTube (to do)
+    - Upload Demo Video of Campus to YouTube
-    - Engineering notes 1 (in progress)
+    - Engineering Notes 1
-    - Engineering notes 2 (to do)
+    - Engineering Notes 2
+    - Engineering Notes 3
-  - Programming:
+  - Programming
-    - Refine Render of ERAU campus (in progress)
+    - Refine Render of Campus
-    - Dual boot Ubuntu on Serena's laptop (to do)
+    - Dual Boot Ubuntu on Serena's Laptop
-  - Research:
+  - Research
-    - Determine scenarios within Polyverif (to do)
+    - Determine General Scenario within Polyverif